A pellet grill is an efficient way to cook your food, using wood pellets with a convection-style heating element.

 After cooking on your pellet grill for a while, grease and dust can accumulate.
 This build-up of excessive grease and dirt usually causes a grease fire.

-The most common causes of smoke coming from pellet hopper while cooking are:
+The most common causes of smoke coming from pellet hopper while cooking is:

 1. Fat in meat catches fire and melts while cooking.